TimoSavi/ceif/docs/tweaking.md

 Outlier case with -Omax causes the most distant outlier define the outlier score.
 This causes the inlier area to be quite large.
 In -Oaverage case the outliers cause the original inlier are to be slightly enlarged.

+#### Percentage based outlier score
+Percentage based score is calculated sorting all sample scores and taking the score which covers x percent of scores starting from smallest score.
+E.g. the percentage score 50% is the median of all sample scores and 100% is tha maximum score of all samples.

+Percentage based score can be used to identify bias of a sample set.
+If score is set to x% then the normal test data should have x% inliers.
+If inlier count is not near x% then tested data set might be have bias.
+Printing option -v can be used to print statistics analyzed data.

 #### Tricky data maps
 Here is an example of a difficult data map.
 Two nested circles causes problems because there are adjacent inlier and outlier areas and subareas of the algorithm tend to span over both areas.
 The effect is nearest training data point distance analysis is clearly seen here.